Meet Amy Doyle

 What I discovered through that experience continues to shape how I work today:

 Real change doesn’t come from pushing harder.
-It comes from understanding yourself with honesty, patience and support.
+It comes from understanding yourself with honesty, compassion and support.

 How that shapes my work